John Carmack: Personal life

-Carmack was so successful at id that by mid-1994 he had purchased two Ferraris: a 328 and a Ferrari Testarossa.
-In 1997, he gave away one of his Ferraris (a 328 model) as a prize to Dennis Fong, the winner of the Quake tournament "Red Annihilation".
+Carmack was so successful at id that by mid-1994 he had purchased two Ferraris: a Ferrari 328 and a Ferrari Testarossa.
+In 1997, he gave away the Ferrari 328 as a prize to Dennis Fong, the winner of the Quake tournament "Red Annihilation".

-He met his now ex-wife Katherine Anna Kang, at the 1997 QuakeCon when she visited id's offices.
-As a bet, Kang challenged Carmack to sponsor the first All Female Quake Tournament if she was able to produce a significant number of participants.
+He met his now ex-wife Katherine Anna Kang at the 1997 QuakeCon when she visited id's offices.
+As a bet, Kang challenged Carmack to sponsor the first all-female Quake tournament if she was able to produce a significant number of participants.
 Carmack predicted a maximum of 25 participants, but there were 1,500.
 Carmack and Kang married on January 1, 2000, and planned a ceremony in Hawaii.
 Steve Jobs requested that they would postpone the ceremony so Carmack could attend the MacWorld Expo on January 5, 2000.
 Carmack declined and suggested making a video instead.
-Carmack and Kang had a son Ryan in 2004.
-Ryan made his first game Angry Face! when he was 9 years old.
-Their second child was born in November 2009.
-Carmack has a blog last updated in 2006 (previously a .plan), an active Twitter account, and also occasionally posts comments to Slashdot.
+Carmack and Kang had a son Christopher Ryan in August 2004.
+Their second son was born in November 2009.